 - Urban Adventures

 Living with HIV starts with, well, living.
-That means having fun, making friends, and keeping you connected with poz guys in San Francisco gay, bisexual, and trans men’s communities.
-Once a month, we get together for some fun and frolic, and invite guys to join us for bowling, drag demos, BBQs in the park, speed dating, and more.
+That means having fun, making friends, and keeping you connected with people living with HIV in San Francisco.
+Once a month, we get together for some fun and frolic, and invite everyone to join us for bowling, drag demos, BBQs in the park, speed dating, and more.
 See the Urban Adventures page or email the Positive Force team to find out more.